 Scottish Trauma Audit Group National Meeting 2015

-STAG are holding their first National Meeting for many years on Wednesday 28th October at the Royal College of Surgeons in Edinburgh.
+STAG held their first National Meeting for many years on Wednesday 28th October at the Royal College of Surgeons in Edinburgh.
 More information is available here